• Tiếng Việt

 Bottom line:

-Quality-wise, it’s up there with the market’s best — I ran a full week of SERP monitoring without a single dropped connection.
-But for the audience reading this ranking, the price stings, so tenth place here is about budget, not technology.
+Quality-wise it’s up there with the market’s best, and I ran a full week of SERP monitoring without a single dropped connection.
+But for the audience reading this ranking the price stings, so seventh place here is about budget, not technology.

 Pros